KristjanTammekivi/eslint-plugin-import-x-flat-config-debug/README.md

 # Purpose

-This is to demonstrate eslint-plugin-import error with unusedExports: true
+This is to demonstrate eslint-plugin-import / eslint-plugin-import-x error with unusedExports: true

 This will fail